Buying a New Apple Watch 2025: Is the Newest Apple Watch the Best?

 The first-generation Apple Watch SE has a sleek look and the larger display of the Apple Watch Series 6 without the steep price tag.
 It is available as a GPS+Cellular watch and has many great features, like support for Family Setup.

 The main difference between the Apple Watch SE and the Series 6 is that the SE doesn't have as many heart health features.
 You cannot measure your blood oxygen level or do ECGs.
 However, it is still a great fitness watch.
-Don’t forget that you can always shop for refurbished Apple Watch SE (1st Gen) directly from Apple.
+Don’t forget that you can always shop for a refurbished Apple Watch SE (1st Gen) directly from Apple.

 Apple Watch Series 6